phoenixframework/phoenix/guides/deployment/fly.md

 ### Storing secrets on Fly.io

-You may also have some secrets you'd like set on your app.
+You may also have some secrets you'd like to set on your app.

 Use [`fly secrets`](https://fly.io/docs/reference/secrets/#setting-secrets) to configure those.